MicahXX/PointHunt/README.md

 - In-game leaderboard to show top players
 - Configurable match timer
 - Automatic server shutdown when the timer reaches zero
-- Lightweight and easy to run on a local Paper server

 ## Requirements
 - Java (See troubleshooting if you get "no Java" errors)